 Calf compression sleeves are compression garments that fit snug around the lower legs.
 It is made of special soft, medical-grade fabric that gives adequate compression to specific areas with little to no loss of elasticity.
 Compression garments, in basic medical context, provide support for people who have poor blood circulation and put a lot strain on their limbs.

 In order to really understand how compression sleeves function, it is important to understand how the body controls blood flow.
 Red blood cells are first pumped into the lungs by the heart, where it is filled with oxygen and is then transported out through the arteries to our muscles, organs, and extremities.
 Red blood cells essentially deliver oxygen and energy (ATP – adenosine triphosphate) to fuel the body.

-Generally, muscle tissue takes about seven (7) to fourteen (14) days to completely heal, but it is possible to resume your workouts for the same muscle groups after 48 hours of rest.
+Generally, muscle tissue takes about seven to fourteen days to completely heal, but it is possible to resume your workouts for the same muscle groups after 48 hours of rest.
 The more intense the workout is on your body, the longer the recovery and more severe the pain will be.
 The pain stems from the muscles that were damaged due to repeated forceful contractions.

 Measuring your calves accurately is the key to obtaining the correct sized calf compression sleeve.
 If the compression sleeve is too tight then it will be extremely difficult to put on, feel very uncomfortable and could quite possibly have a negative effect.
 Although, if a person is measured to be between two sizes, we would recommend choosing the smaller option because it will stretch slightly to better fit your form after a short time.